Embark on an exclusive and transformative journey of marine conservation and community engagement

 This afternoon is also the perfect time to embark on a captivating one to two-hour guided tour to uncover the heart of Mnemba’s conservation efforts.
 Engage in the island’s delicate ecosystem as you learn even more about the pioneering green sea turtle monitoring programme, a cornerstone of Mnemba’s commitment to marine life.
 Witness firsthand the meticulous process of tracking turtle nests and predicting hatch dates.
 Continue your exploration by discovering the island’s indigenous tree nursery, safeguarding its natural heritage, the sandbag erosion wall, and observing the measures in place to protect the delicate suni and Aders’ duiker populations.

 After tucking into one last wholesome breakfast at the lodge, you’ll have a wrap-up and debrief session of the week’s activities.
-It’s time to say goodbye to your little slice of paradise as you bid a fond farewell to the &Beyond Mnemba Island staff, your host and the OWB team.
+It’s time to say goodbye to your little slice of paradise as you bid a fond farewell to the Mnemba Island staff, your host and the OWB team.

 After making your way back across the channel to mainland Zanzibar, you’ll be met by a friendly &Beyond representative at the crossing point who will transfer you to Abeid Amani Karume International Airport for your homeward flight.